 You can assign different categories for any POI based on their use.
 The default categories are shown in the image below.

 Each category is represented by a different icon.
 This icon will appear in the POI both the dashboard and the app.
-For example, elevator category and information category are represented by the following ones.
+If you have created any categories, they will appear as My categories (1).

 You can also create your own categories by either:

-- Clicking on Add a New Category after having clicked on the New POI menu.
+- Clicking on Add a New Category or Subcategories after having clicked on the New POI menu.